-Taller and Thinner People More Likely to Buy Stocks and Take Greater Financial Risks Says University of Miami Study
+Did You Know?
+Taller and Thinner People are More Likely to Buy Stocks and Take Greater Financial Risks.
+That’s What a New School Study Finds!

 October 13, 2016

-Coral Gables, Fla. – October 13, 2016 – People who are tall and normal-weight take greater financial risks and are more likely to hold stocks than shorter, overweight or obese individuals, says a new study by the University of Miami School of Business Administration.
+People who are tall and normal-weight take greater financial risks and are more likely to hold stocks than shorter, overweight or obese individuals, says a new study by the School’s Department of Finance.
 Further, the study, to be published in Management Science, shows this effect is strongest for those who grew the fastest when they were teenagers.

 - An obese person is 10 percent less likely to invest in the stock market than a person of a normal weight.